Aldrin

 Aldrin is an organochlorine insecticide that was widely used until the 1990s, when it was banned in most countries.
 Aldrin is a member of the so-called "classic organochlorines" (COC) group of pesticides.
-COCs enjoyed a very sharp rise in popularity during and after The Second World War.
-Other noteworthy examples of COCs include DDT.
+COCs enjoyed a very sharp rise in popularity during and after World War II.
+Other noteworthy examples of COCs include dieldrin and DDT.
 After research showed that organochlorines can be highly toxic to the ecosystem through bioaccumulation, most were banned from use.
-It is a colourless solid.
 Before the ban, it was heavily used as a pesticide to treat seed and soil.
 Aldrin and related "cyclodiene" pesticides (a term for pesticides derived from Hexachlorocyclopentadiene) became notorious as persistent organic pollutants.

-Structure & Reactivity
+Structure and Reactivity

-The structure formula of aldrin is C12H8Cl6.
-The molecule has a molecular weight of 364.896 g/mol.
-The melting point of aldrin is a temperature of 105 °C and the octanol-water partition coefficient is 6.5 (logP).

 Pure aldrin takes form as a white crystalline powder.
-Though it is not soluble in water (0.003%% solubility), aldrin dissolves very well in organic solvents, such as ketones and paraffins.
+Though it is not soluble in water (0.003% solubility), aldrin dissolves very well in organic solvents, such as ketones and paraffins.
 Aldrin decays very slowly once released into the environment.
 Though it is rapidly converted to dieldrin by plants and bacteria, dieldrin maintains the same toxic effects and slow decay of aldrin.
 Aldrin is easily transported through the air by dust particles.
 Aldrin does not react with mild acids or bases and is stable in an environment with a pH between 4 and 8.
 It is highly flammable when exposed to temperatures above 200 °C In the presence of oxidizing agents aldrin reacts with concentrated acids and phenols.

 Synthesis

 Aldrin is not formed in nature.
-It is synthesized by combining hexachlorocyclopentadiene with norbornadiene in a Diels-Alder reaction to give the adduct.
+It is named after the German chemist Kurt Alder, one of the coinventors of this kind of reaction.
+Aldrin is synthesized by combining hexachlorocyclopentadiene with norbornadiene in a Diels-Alder reaction to give the adduct.
 In 1967, the composition of technical-grade aldrin was reported to consist of 90.5% of hexachlorohexahydrodimethanonaphthalene (HHDN).

 Similarly, an isomer of aldrin, known as isodrin, is produced by reaction of hexachloronobornadiene with cyclopentadiene.
-Isodrin is also produced as a byproduct of aldrin synthesis, with technical-grade aldrin containing about 3,5% isodrin.
+Isodrin is also produced as a byproduct of aldrin synthesis, with technical-grade aldrin containing about 3.5% isodrin.

-Aldrin is named after the German chemist Kurt Alder, one of the coinventors of this kind of reaction.
 An estimated 270 million kilograms of aldrin and related cyclodiene pesticides were produced between 1946 and 1976.
+The estimated production volume of aldrin in the US peaked in the mid-1960s at about 18 e6lb a year and then declined.